Pruning Hydrangeas

 Paniculata Hydrangeas

-By pruning these back to just a short distance of growth from the previous year, they will grow fuller and busier with multiple branches coming from the node right below your cut.
-This is best made about a quarter to a half an inch above a node.
+By pruning these back to just a short distance of growth from the previous year, they will grow fuller and bushier with multiple branches coming from the node right below your cut.
+This is best made about a quarter of an inch above a node.
 They will look pretty chopped, but they will reward you with plenty more branches that can grow into a flowering bud.

 Arborescens Hydrangeas

-Pruning these couldn’t be any easier.
+Pruning hydrangeas in this family couldn’t be any easier.
 Since they bloom on new growth, I cut mine off at about 5 or 6 inches every year.
 Late winter is best since it protects the cut ends from winter.
 This also makes them send up additional stems, making the plant larger and fuller.

 Serrata Hydrangeas

-These are best pruned right after they have finished flowering.
+Pruning hydrangeas like these right after they have finished flowering is better.
 They are similar to the macrophyllas in the fact they produce next year’s buds in the fall.
 The good thing is, they are hardier and the buds can take more of what winter has to offer.

-I prefer to prune them after the new growth has filled out.
+I prefer to prune hydrangeas like these after the new growth has filled out.
 I only remove the dead and damaged stems from earlier years.
 They stay fairly small on their own and don’t need much pruning for size.

 Oakleaf (quercifolia) Hydrangea

-Once again, it is best to prune these right after they flower.
+Once again, pruning hydrangeas in the oakleaf family right after they flower is the best choice.
 A little pruning for size control or wayward growth can also be done if needed.
 There are some varieties that have some red coloring to them also.

 Climbing (anomala) Hydrangea